DariusKiuberis/helper/README.md

 #### `log(any)`

-- log{anything, this, and, this} works like console.log, but on every log generates random color and serial number.
+- log(anything, this, and, this) works like console.log, but on every log generates random color and serial number.

 #### `random(type, val1, val2)`